CaringCaribou/caringcaribou/README.md

 ## Rationale
 We are lacking a security testing tool for automotive.
 A zero-knowledge tool that can be dropped onto any CAN network and collect information regarding what services and vulnerabilities exist.
 This is a start.

-This work was initiated as part of the HeavenS research project, but lives on as a stand-alone project.
+This work was initiated as part of the research project HEAVENS (HEAling Vulnerabilities to ENhance Software Security and Safety), but lives on as a stand-alone project.

+## How to use
+The best way to understand how to use Caring Caribou is to look at the help screen:

+    python cc.py -h

+or simply

+    ./cc.py -h

+This will list all available modules at the bottom of the output.
+Help for specific modules works the same way.
+For example, the help screen for the `send` module is shown by running

+    ./cc.py send -h

+The module help always includes some usage examples.
+If the module has multiple sub functions, these have similar help screens as well:

+    ./cc.py send message -h
+    ./cc.py send file -h

+More detailed usage information is available [here](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/howtouse.md).

 ## Features and Architecture
 Caring Caribou is based on a master script `cc.py`, which runs the show.
 This enables an easy drop-in architecture for new modules, which are located in the `/modules` folder.